Sarah Miller Boelts, professor of Spanish

 I’ve been at GV since 1991, teaching in humanities, liberal arts and interdisciplinary studies.
 I teach core seminars programs and in the Logos honors core program.
 My areas of interest and study are wide and varied, but I really enjoy teaching ancient literature and engaging students in big questions and big ideas.

-Dr. Evan Thomas, professor of history
+Dr. Evan Thomas, professor of history, department chair

 I offer instruction in a variety of history courses, including Western Civilization I and II, Modern Russia, Recent and Contemporary U.S. History, Modern East Asia, and Women in Professions.
 I seek to increase my students’ appreciation for the values and skills of a liberal arts education—intellectual curiosity, critical thinking, effective writing, and above all, love of learning.
 I am grateful for the opportunity to teach at Grand View University.